Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: Introduction

 While the origin of the QPOs is still an open question, they are commonly associated to the magneto-elastic oscillations of the star.
-Models focusing on the torsional oscillations of the solid crust with dipole magnetic fields were investigated in \cite{Sotani2007}, or even with mixed poloidal-toroidal fields in \cite{de_Souza_2019,Sotani_2008_phi}.
-However, torsional oscillations might explain some but not all observed QPOs.
+The fundamental theory for torsional oscillations of elastic solid crusts in the absence of magnetic fields was developed in \citep{Hansen1980,SchumakerThorne1983,McDermott1988}.
+Models focusing on the torsional oscillations of the solid crust with dipole magnetic fields were investigated in \citep{Sotani2007}, or even with mixed poloidal-toroidal fields in \citep{de_Souza_2019,Sotani_2008_phi}.
+Torsional oscillations might explain some but not all observed QPOs.
 Complications due to the coupling of the crust to the Alfv\'{e}n modes in the fluid core are still an unsettled issue \citep{Levin:2006,Gabler:2011}.
+Nevertheless, oscillations of highly magnetized neutron stars have been extensively investigated in numerous publications.
+Some studies have taken into account the intricate coupling to the magnetic field and have discussed the qualitative changes of the QPOs from shear-like to Alfv\'{e}n-like behavior (e.g., \citep{Levin:2006,Gabler:2011,Levin2007,Glampedakis2006,Sotani2007,2009MNRAS.397.1607C,Colaiuda2009,Colaiuda2011,Colaiuda2012,vanHoven2011,vanHoven2012}).
+Among these studies, the global crust-core oscillations of highly magnetized neutron stars was discussed by \citep{Levin:2006,Glampedakis2006}.
+The continuum nature of QPOs spectrum was pointed out in \citep{Levin2007} using a toy model (see also \citep{Sotani2008_AlfvenQPO,Colaiuda2009,Colaiuda2011} for further discussions).
+However, it was later found that the axial spectrum loses its continuum character when the coupling between the polar and axial oscillations is taken into account \citep{Colaiuda2012}.
+Moreover, it was demonstrated that the presence of the neutron star crust has a significant impact on the continuum spectrum.
+Specifically, it gives rise to the existence of discrete Alfv\'{e}n modes near the edges of the continua, which correspond to the turning points of the continuum \citep{2010JPhCS.222a2031K,vanHoven2011,Gabler:2011,Gabler:2012}.
+Despite extensive efforts, the explanation for the high-frequency QPOs at approximately 625 Hz has proven challenging for neutron stars with nonsuperfluid core \citep{vanHoven2012}.
+This is due to the fact that at high frequencies, the continua dominate and overlap with each other, effectively absorbing the discrete frequencies.
+Consequently, it becomes very difficult to identify the edges of the continuum, further complicating the interpretation of the observed QPOs.
+Nevertheless, it has been suggested that the high-frequency QPOs can be interpreted in terms of global magneto-elastic oscillations when the effects of superfluidity are taken into account \citep{2013PhRvL.111u1102G,2014MNRAS.438..156P,2018MNRAS.476.4199G}.
+An attempt was also made to investigate the polar oscillations of magnetars (without crust) in an effort to understand the high-frequency QPOs \citep{Sotani2009_alfvenpolar} as the polar Alfv\'{e}n oscillations was found to be discrete, in contrast to the axial Alfv\'{e}n oscillations.
+The frequencies of the fundamental polar Alfv\'{e}n oscillations were found to be on the order of a few hundred Hz for typical magnetars.
+On the other hand, the low-frequency QPOs may be relevant to torsional Alv\'{e}n modes \citep{Sotani2008_AlfvenQPO}.
 The study of the magneto-elastic oscillations of magnetars touches upon various areas of physics, ranging from the underlying magnetic field configuration to the physics of dense matter, and so far there is no self-consistent model that can incorporate all the important physics components in the analysis.